Joosshh16/DevOps/Dockerization/README.md

 4. Store the systems in a repository for backup, recovery, and future improvements.

 > a.
-This project uses GitLab for version control and as a repository.
+This project uses GitLab/Github for version control and as a repository.
 > b.
 Can be improved through automated builds and deployments.

 ---